 1. During the first year of application of Directive 2009/138/EC, Article SRS10(1) shall apply to the participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies.
 For the purposes of this Article information referred to in Article SRS10(1) shall be submitted to the group supervisor.

-2. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall submit to the group supervisor the information referred to in paragraph 1 no later than 18 weeks after the reference date of the opening financial statement as referred to in Article SRS10(1).
+2. Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies shall submit to the group supervisor the information referred to in paragraph 1 no later than 20 weeks after the reference date of the opening financial statement as referred to in Article SRS10(1)(a).

 Article 356ter (Art.
 244(2) and (3) of Directive 2009/138/EC)